QuentinRa/blog.quentinra.dev/info/linux/knowledge/index.md

 <div class="row row-cols-md-2 mt-4"><div>

-**Glob-patterns** (`motifs`) are a sort of simplified version of regex, mainly used to do request given a pattern.
+**Glob-patterns** (`motifs`) are a sort of simplified version of regex, mainly used to do requests given a pattern.
 For instance, `ls *.h` is listing every file (and directory) ending with `.h`.

-If the shell notice a pattern, then it will try to replace any matching content where the pattern was used.
+If the shell notices a pattern, then it will try to replace any matching content where the pattern was used.
 With this, `ls *.h` would become something like `ls toto.h lili.h`, then will be executed.

 <table class="table table-bordered table-striped border-dark">
 <thead>